JimmeeX/wonton_warriors_website/README.md

 # Wonton Warrior Website

 Made open-source for fellow programmers to pry into to learn.
 May be helpful for beginners looking into frontend web-development.
 I am regularly making updates as I learn more tools and best practices.
-Have fun :).
+Have fun! :).

 ## Tech-stack